Memet1710/private-soc-lab/README.md

 ## Monitoring Workflow
 1. The attacker machine generates simulated attack traffic toward the victim server.
-2. Suricata analyzes the traffic and generates alerts based on custom rules.
+2. Suricata running on the victim analyzes the traffic and generates alerts based on custom rules.
-3. Suricata writes the events into `eve.json`.
+3. Suricata writes the events into `eve.json` on the victim machine.
-4. Wazuh reads the Suricata JSON logs through `ossec.conf`.
+4. Wazuh reads the Suricata JSON logs from the victim through the agent configuration.
+5. The logs are forwarded to the Wazuh manager for centralized monitoring and analysis.
-5. Alerts and events can then be reviewed in the Wazuh dashboard.
+6. Alerts and events can then be reviewed in the Wazuh dashboard.

 ## Evidence and Screenshots
 The following screenshots document the setup, configuration, and detection results of the lab environment: